 Pretty dull stuff in this issue, with the drab tone being set by William Van Horn's leadoff DONALD tale, "The Heat of the Moment."
 The Van Horn of 20 years ago would no doubt have taken the story premise of "volunteer emissions inspector" Donald searching for "hot spots" around Duckburg and turned it into a zany satire of the whole climate-change debate, complete with loonily obsessed oddball characters.
-Instead, this tale's climactic gag about City Hall producing the most "hot air" in town has been around since the days of Aristophanes and would certainly have not been considered nearly ridiculous enough to make Bill's "silliness cut" back in 1990.
+Instead, this tale's climactic gag about City Hall producing the most "hot air" in town has been around since the days of Aristophanes and would certainly not have been considered nearly ridiculous enough to make Bill's "silliness cut" back in 1990.
 Donald's pale-pastels pseudo-feud with fellow volunteer Neighbor Jones and repeatedly frustrated attempts to uncover emissions are presented with an almost po-faced lack of real humor.
 The overall weariness is exemplified by Van Horn's spending 2 1/2 pages on Donald's laborious attempts to wring readings from a pair of smokestacks, as opposed to tattooing us with a series of short, sharp gags, which would seem to be the preferred approach here.
 You can't even get a real reading on the point Van Horn is trying to make about climate change.
 Does the climax suggest that Bill thinks that the issue is nothing but "hot air"?
 Then why does the TV newscaster who opens the story play his doom-saying perfectly straight?

 The 1965 Jack Kinney-Al Hubbard DONALD AND FETHRY story "Water Sports" is what it is, as only the "Cool Kids" used to say before everyone got in on the act.
 Fethry ropes Donald into trying water-skiing and quickly gets his cousin in "hot cold" water.
 Strangely, though the two Ducks are clearly arguing in the last panel, Hubbard draws them in silhouette as if they are both smiling or laughing.